Manayunk, Philadelphia: A More Accessible Neighborhood

 Secondary Research

-To help gain a better understanding of the neighborhood we are designing for, Kaitlyn and I spent time researching the area of Manayunk through secondary research and visual research through photography.
 We asked questions like Who is living there?
 What attracts people to Manayunk? and how we can create an accessible web presence to better help the people of Manayunk?

 From our research, we found that Manayunk was made up of a combination of singles, young families, and multigenerational residents bringing a modern edge to Manayunk's blue-collar origins.
 Over 300 small businesses are located in Manayunk making it a local hub for creativity and promoting local business and entrepreneurship.
-Due to the location, Manayunk along the Schuylkill River, it is a perfect spot for recreation like Biking, Kayaking, Fishing and Public Art.

 Demographic Research

 Some other interesting demographic research we found is that Manayunk is mostly made up of non-family households.
 A staggering 67.12 % of the population of Manayunk is made up of non-family households.
 Followed by 32.88 % of family households.
+Using that we could make some assumptions for testing and designing.

 User Personas